UBC-MDS/Income-Predictors-for-US-Adults/README.md

 ## Usage

-1. Clone this repo, and using the command line navigate to the root of this project.
+1. Clone this repo, and using the command line navigate to the root of this project

 2. Run the following command to produce the report:

     ```sh